shweppsie/mininuke/README.markdown

 	thumbnail = .thumbs/animated/somefile.png

 #Thumbnails for folders #
-mininuke will show an image when you hover over a folder if there is a folder.png image in the folder.
+mininuke will show an image when you hover over a folder and there is a folder.png image in that folder.